LIVING WITH A THAI BANGKAEW DOG:

 If you keep multiple dogs then it is not advisable to give your TBD raw bones or feed a raw diet, this raises their adrenalin and makes them more aggressive.
 If I give mine the occasional raw marrow bone they will tiptoe around each other for days and will be ready to fight, cooked not a problem and they'll happily share their bone or chew side by side.

-They love to be the centre of your world and will try anything they can to direct your attention towards them, this can sometimes lead to separation anxiety and destructive behaviour if left alone for long periods of time.
+They love to be the centre of your world and will try anything they can to direct your attention towards them, this can sometimes lead to jealousy (in a multiple dog household) so you have to be sure to give each one equal attention, separation anxiety and destructive behaviour if left alone for long periods of time.
 This breed will do best kept as inside house dogs close to the people he/she loves.

 They are a double coated breed that sheds once or twice a year.